Josika-IT/miniproj/README.md

 ##ATM Management System
 -----
 Team Details
--Team Number: TEAM 5
+Team Number: TEAM 5

--Project Title: ATM Management System
+Project Title: ATM Management System

 ----------
 Objective
 To design and implement a menu-driven ATM management application in C that performs basic banking operations using structures and file handling.